Bachelor of Science in Nursing

 - Utilize effective systematic inquiry based on research and best evidence to provide safe patient-centered care and continuous quality improvement.

-- Incorporate effective communication, collaboration, and advocacy in working with patients, families, groups, communities, and the health care team for improving health care outcomes.
+- Incorporate effective communication, collaboration, and advocacy in working with patients, families, groups, communities, and the health care team to improve health care outcomes.

 Marketable Skills